Arriving late afternoon in Hoi An, the sunset cast a golden light whichever way I looked. I took this as a good sign.

 Hoi An escaped the bombardments during the war and today it’s become a must-see for many travelers.

-It offers a variety of things to do including its historic old town, biking through rural villages and taking a closer look at life on the river.
+Things to do in Hoi An varies from visiting its historic old town, biking through rural villages and taking a closer look at life on the river.

 Indulge in street food and local coffee, visit a temple or have a dress tailored exactly as you imagine.